 Procedure for Updating the Guideline

 This guideline will be reviewed every three years (or earlier if new evidence is published) by a multidisciplinary provincial advisory group consisting of clinical experts in emergency and respiratory care.
-This guideline was reviewed in Sept.
-2021 by Drs.
-Simi Khangura and Connie Yang, BC Children's Hospital, to coincide with the release of new CTS guidelines.
-The guideline will be reviewed again in 2024.
+This guideline will be reviewed again in 2021.